Shivanikanodia/MLFLOW_EXPERIMENTATION/README.md

 ## Workforce Attrition Prediction with Explainable and Reproducible ML

 Predicting Employee churn and identifying key drivers of attrition using scalable machine learning practices.
-Built with classification and booster algorithms, SHAP for explainability and trustworthy insights Used Unity Catalog to store models and features, and MLflow for experiment tracking, model reproducibility and transparency.
+Built with classification and booster algorithms.
+Used Unity Catalog to store models and features, and MLflow for experiment tracking, model reproducibility and transparency.

 ---

 ### Problem Statement:

-This project focuses on predicting which employees are most likely to leave, store the important predictors from feature selection, SHAP and A/B Testing in Unity Catalog for Business to use it later for comparison and decisions.
+This project focuses on predicting which employees are most likely to leave, store the important predictors from feature selection in Unity Catalog for Business to use it later for comparison and decisions.
 By leveraging machine learning models, MLflow and  SHAP  the goal is to empower HR teams with proactive insights—helping them improve retention through monitoring model metrics.

 ## ML pipeline covering: